Minimum wage in the UK explained

 • Legal entitlement: Employers are legally required to pay their workers the minimum wage.
 Those that don’t will be fined and may be taken to court.

-The National Minimum Wage (NMW) is the minimum wage per hour a worker is entitled to earn in the UK by law.
-The minimum wage you receive depends on your age, and once you reach the age of 21, you’ll be paid at least the National Living Wage, which is slightly higher.
+The minimum wage you receive depends on your age and role.
+The National Minimum Wage is for anyone aged under 21.
+Once you reach the age of 21, you’ll be paid at least the National Living Wage, which is slightly higher and aims to provide a higher standard of living.

-How is the minimum wage decided?
+What is the new minimum wage from April 2025

 Your age